yairm210/Unciv/docs/Modders/uniques.md

 *[speed]: The name of any speed.
 *[stat]: This is one of the 7 major stats in the game - `Gold`, `Science`, `Production`, `Food`, `Happiness`, `Culture` and `Faith`.
 Note that the stat names need to be capitalized!
 *[stats]: For example: `+2 Production, +3 Food`.
 Note that the stat names need to be capitalized!
-*[stockpiledResource]: The name of any stockpiled.
+*[stockpiledResource]: The name of any stockpiled resource.
 *[tech]: The name of any tech.
 *[tileFilter]: Anything that can be used either in an improvementFilter or in a terrainFilter can be used here, plus 'unimproved'
+*[unitType]: Can be 'Land', 'Water', 'Air', any unit type, a filtering Unique on a unit type, or a multi-filter of these.
 *[validationWarning]: Suppresses one specific Ruleset validation warning.
 This can specify the full text verbatim including correct upper/lower case, or it can be a wildcard case-insensitive simple pattern starting and ending in an asterisk ('*').
 If the suppression unique is used within an object or as modifier (not ModOptions), the wildcard symbols can be omitted, as selectivity is better due to the limited scope.
-*[victoryType]: The name of any victory type: 'Neutral', 'Cultural', 'Diplomatic', 'Domination', 'Scientific', 'Time'
+*[victoryType]: The name of any victory type: 'Cultural', 'Diplomatic', 'Domination', 'Scientific', 'Time' or one of your mod's VictoryTypes.json names.